wp-plugins/whmcs-bridge/readme.txt

 Simply go to the Wordpress Settings page for the plugins and click the Upgrade button.

 == Changelog ==

+= 3.1.1 =
+* Assigned ID of "bridge_iframe" to the iframe page to allow for style adjustments of the WHMCS Bridge IFRAME (#bridge_iframe)
+* Updated help URL references in readme
+* Set SSL version in http.class.php to stop CURL issues on certain installations

 = 3.1.0 =
 * Changed references from zingiri.com to i-plugins.com